Ian Chow, M.D.

 Biography

-He received his undergraduate degree in Economics at the prestigious Northwestern University near Chicago, IL graduating cum laude.
-He then matriculated to Northwestern University Feinberg School of Medicine for completion of his medical degree as a member of the Honors Program in Medical Education (HPME).
-He completed a research year while in medical school performing basic science research under an Armed Forces in Regenerative Medicine (AFIRM) grant studying tissue engineering while also performing clinical outcomes research.
-He graduated medical school summa cum laude with an additional honor in research, magna cum laude in scientia experimentali.
-He then went on to complete his Plastic and Reconstructive Surgery Residency at the University of Pittsburgh Medical Center, the #1 ranked residency program in the nation (Doximity Residency Rankings).
-He completed his Hand, Upper Extremity, and Microvascular Surgery Fellowship at OrthoCarolina in Charlotte, North Carolina under the direction of Dr. R. Glenn Gaston, a former graduate of the Indiana Hand to Shoulder Center!
+Dr. Chow received his undergraduate degree in economics from Northwestern University, graduating cum laude, then matriculating to Northwestern University Feinberg School of Medicine for his medical degree as a member of the Honors Program in Medical Education (HPME).
+He completed a research year while in medical school, performing basic science research under an Armed Forces in Regenerative Medicine (AFIRM) grant studying tissue engineering while also performing clinical outcomes research.
+After Dr. Chow graduated from medical school (summa cum laude with an additional honor in research, magna cum laude in scientia experimental), he went on to complete his plastic and reconstructive surgery residency at the University of Pittsburgh Medical Center.

-Dr. Chow is excited to move back to the Mid-West after completion of his post-graduate medical training and is excited to make Indiana his home.
-Outside of work, Dr. Chow enjoys traveling, hiking, cooking, wine, building computers, and is a self-avowed nerd enjoying reading fantasy and science-fiction.
+Dr. Chow is excited to move back to the Midwest after completion of his post-graduate medical training, and he is excited to make Indiana his home.
+Outside of work, Dr. Chow enjoys traveling, hiking, cooking, and wine.
+A self-avowed nerd, he also enjoys reading fantasy and science fiction.

 More About Dr. Chow